lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 #### joined

-Read to determined if the device is joined to a network.
+Read to determine if device is joined to a network.

 #### counter[n]

-- Read counter value
+A 32 bit integer incremented according to (counter\[n\]-trigger)[counter[n]-trigger].

-- Write any value to reset the counter value
+Write any value to reset to zero.

 #### input[n]-polarity